 - Reduce your carbon footprint.

 Even the smallest effort to reduce your carbon footprint can make a difference.
-On short journeys why occasionally not ditch the car in favour of walking, could you car share with a colleague to get to work or use public transport instead.
+On short journeys why not ditch the car in favour of walking or cycling, could you car share with a colleague to get to work or use public transport instead?

 How big is your footprint?
 WWF will find out for you.

 - Avoid peat-based composts.

 A healthy peatland bog can store huge amounts of rainwater which can reduce flooding risk.
 Bogs are also very valuable in the fight against climate change as they lock up vast amounts of carbon.
 In fact, they can store far more carbon than trees.

 Butterfly Conservation’s ‘Bog Squad’ volunteers work tirelessly to restore this invaluable habitat but by avoiding peat-based compost you too can make a difference.

 Join the Soil Revolution to discover how and why we must save peatland habitat.

 - Plant pollinator-friendly plants.